prakritj/ds105_wallstreetbets/index.md

 |:--:|
 |![image](https://user-images.githubusercontent.com/92173642/147846348-3af92a6b-1c74-4b8e-bcc6-5ee290f88dd4.jpeg)|

+Out of the 8 sectors represented in the top 23 stocks, 3 sectors got 83% of the upvotes (score).
+On a broader level, these popular companies can mostly be sorted into two categories: (1) firms which have invested in some technological innovation, and (2) investments to profit from squeezing out short-sellers.
+Below are how the companies in the 3 industrial sectors broadly fit into our two categories.

+*Consumer Cyclical*
+- GME is a brick-and-mortar game electronics company which was heavily shorted by Wall Street - *Squeeze*.
+- TSLA, NIO, and WKHS are innovators in the space of electric vehicles - *Innovation*.
+- WISH is an e-commerce platform which uses algorithms for a more personalised shopping experience - *Innovation*.

+*Communication Services*
+- AMC is a cinema theatre company which was heavily shorted by Wall Street - *Squeeze*.

+*Technology*
+- PLTR is specialises in software and data analytics - *Innovation*.
+- NOK now develops telecommunications technologies - *Innovation*.
+- MVIS develops laser scanning technologies for use in autonomous driving applications - *Innovation*.
+- AMD is a semi-conductor company designing computing and processing chips - *Innovation*.
+- AAPL is a consumer electronics and software company - *Innovation*.

+This again demonstrates an unsophisticated, high-risk strategy.

 *Zoom back out to look at our overall data.
 Explain briefly process of getting industry data from Yahoo Finance using yfinance.
 Total of 8 industries within the top 23 stocks - yfinance has total of 11.
 But looking through, most are consumer cyclical, technology, healthcare. lack of sophistication and high risk*